Council (Scouting America): History

-At the time of its incorporation in 1910, and for the first three years of the BSA's existence, local councils were formed by any group of men who felt that a Scouting council was needed in their community.
+At the time of its incorporation in 1910, and for the first three years of the Scouting America's existence, local councils were formed by any group of men who felt that a Scouting council was needed in their community.
 Later, local councils could only be formed by charter.

 In 1913, the first local council charters were issued to first-class and second-class councils.

 First class councils were located in America's largest cities at that time: New York City, Boston, Washington DC, and Chicago.

 A second class council, [like the Kingsville Council], utilized volunteers or part-timers while first class councils had a full-time Scout Executive.
 A first class council had to serve a population of about 25,000 and raise $5,000 to cover its first year of operation.